vismayvikram/network-sentinel/README.md

 ##  Design Philosophy: Feature Engineering & Generalization
 Unlike traditional models that overfit to specific network environments, this system is built on a **Topology Agnostic** philosophy:

-*   **Throughput Invariance:** Raw byte and packet counts are intentionally excluded.
+*   **Hardware-Independent Throughput:** Raw byte and packet counts are intentionally excluded.
 These metrics add unnecessary noise and vary wildly between different hardware.
 *   **Behavioral Ratios:** The model focuses on **Packet and Byte Ratios**.
 This prioritizes the *symmetry* of communication—a high-signal indicator of botnet behavior—over simple volume.
 *   **Network Portability:** Models are not trained on raw IP addresses.
 Instead, they utilize categorical flags (`is_private`, `is_loopback`).
 This ensures a model trained in one environment can be deployed on any network without re-training.
 *   **Noise Reduction:** By focusing on standardized inter-arrival times (jitter) and flow duration, the system ignores transient network spikes to reduce False Positive Rates (FPR).